epotapenko/react-nextjs-start/README.md

 # react-nextjs-start
-Simple boilerplate for quick start React with Next.js
+A simple boilerplate for quick start React-Next.js project.

 To start coding to make the below points: